Azure/azure-service-operator/docs/hugo/content/guide/ownership.md

 ## Using ARM ID for ownership

-The `owner` field also supports pointing to an ARM ID rather than the Kubernetes resource.
+The `owner` field supports pointing to an ARM ID rather than the Kubernetes resource.
 This mechanism of ownership exists to make using ASO alongside other resource management tools easier.

 ```